stiantha/DevTools/readme.md

 # Introduction
-My first MERN stack application that serves as a collection of resources for developers.
+Application that serves as a collection of resources for developers.
-- **such as**
 - AI
 - VSCode extensions
 - Cheatsheets